surfinbard/stc-steganography/README.md

 	1. We create a structure called a trellis, which we’ll use to process the input;
 	2. We scan and process the message, and use the output of the processing to “walk through” the trellis;
 	3. When the entire input has been processed, we end up with either one or multiple candidates for the stego object y;
-	3.1 Since we aim for undetectability, we select the one with the lowest cost and convert it into image format
+	3.1 Since we aim for undetectability, we select the one with the lowest cost and convert it into image format.

 ###### Creating the trellis: